paulvha/MicroMod/SFs_MM_InputDisplay/README.md

 <br>Example5: If you connect a BME280 it will show on splitscreens(*1) and the leds the status of pressure, temperature, humdity
 <br>Example6: same as Example5, but now also show on Splitscreens(*1) the status of BLE (*2) and BME280 as well on the leds.
 <br>Example7: show the usage of different standard fonts from Adafruit.
+<br>Example8: From Adafruit, read bmp-files from MicroSD and displays on HyperDisplay.
+Instruction on how to do that are in the sketch.

 <br>--1) I have created an overlay library layer on-top-off the Adafruit libraries to keep it simple for the user.
 You now have splitscreens to show real information from a sketch or sensor with real working examples !!
 How to use them in real working examples is shown in the Example3 - Example7.

-<br>--2) depends on ArduinoBLE support of the processor board.
+<br>--2) Depends on ArduinoBLE support of the processor board.

 **Word of warning**
 The display with an Artemis processor is very slow as each pixel is addressed with a seperate SPI call (either SparkFun or AdaFruit) and thus the overhead is high.
-I would only advice this carrier board with another processor like and ESP32, Teensy or Nrf52480 for the display.
+I would only advice this carrier board with another processor like and ESP32, Teensy or nRF52480 for the display.

 ## Repository Contents